Pegabots/API/README.md

 At the terminal type, inside the project folder type:

-`virtualenv venv`
+`virtualenv .venv`

-and you should see a `env/` dir inside your project folder or with the given name you choose at the step before.
+and you should see a `.env/` dir inside your project folder or with the given name you choose at the step before.

 ## step 1: give permission to `init.sh` file to run